fjohan/truce-bertopic/README.md

   - The leftmost / top-level nodes correspond to the most general clusters.
   - Nested nodes represent progressively more specific topics.
   - Leaf nodes (`■── Topic: N`) are the original un-grouped topics accessible via `topic_model.get_topic(N)`.

+- **Document-datamap**
+  - Each abstract is visualized in 2D based on its embeddings.
+  - Color indicates topic assignment.
+  - Clusters in the plot help reveal structural relations between documents.

 - **Topic inspection for a document**
   - A single abstract can be mapped to a distribution of topics.